 - Social Wellness activities to promote healthy, fun, activities for people new in recovery.

 - Free GED tutoring and testing through a partnership with the Stairstep Foundation.

 - COVID-19 outreach, prevention, and education for families, single adults, and children with Crisis Counseling Professionals.
 The CCP program is a partnership TCRP has with FEMA and SAMHSA to promote healthy living during the COVID-19 pandemic.

 - Free HIV Testing, education, and information on STD/STI awareness and prevention.
 Available at both TCRP office locations, once a month.
-TCRP has partnered with Justus Health (formerly MN AIDS Project) to provide these services.
+TCRP has partnered with Aliveness Project to offer these services.